lsu-ddem/LSU-Pathways-Main/content/project/Elementary School/index.md

 #   focal_point: Smart
 ---

-LSU Pathways for elementary school consists of introductory courses designed to help students get excited about STEM subjects.
-LSU Pathways provides training modules to teachers and schools interested in providing these courses.
+LSU Pathways for elementary school consists of STEM modules designed to help students get excited about STEM subjects.
+LSU Pathways provides training modules to teachers and schools interested in providing these modules.

 <br>